 From Wordstream’s most shared content, you can tell that topics such as online marketing tools, average cost per click by country, the future of AdWords and Google+ performed fairly well for the company.

 i) Curate content: For some marketers, content curation is something of a magic bullet, because it saves you time and resources while simultaneously expanding your marketing horizon.
 In fact, recent research by Curata found that curation has become the norm, rather than the exception in the world of content marketing.

-What’s more, 5% of the marketers worldwide surveyed in Curata’s annual report never share other company’s content, while nearly 1/3 share blogs, industry publications or other resources on a daily basis:
+What’s more, 5% of the marketers worldwide surveyed in Curata’s annual report never share other company’s content, while nearly 1/3 share blog posts, industry publications or other resources on a daily basis:

 The benefits of content curation are many.
-For one, 80% of marketers curate content (share third party content), in order to gain traction online and improve company visibility as part of their engagement strategy.
+For one, 80% of marketers curate content (share third party content) on a regular basis, in order to gain traction online and improve company visibility as part of their engagement strategy.

-With help from OpenTopic’s content marketing platform, a Fortune 500 company was able to launch its successful newsletter and share valuable fresh and curated content.
+With help from OpenTopic’s content marketing platform, a Fortune 500 company was able to launch its successful newsletter and share fresh and curated valuable content.
 The newsletter generated high open rates of 18—25% and saw a 350% increase in their click-through rate.
 This is a perfect example of boosting audience engagement through your content strategy.

 Content curation also works in a “boring” or non-internet marketing industry.
 For example, Aternity, a software company, increased its list by 130%, using content curation.